 - Once your dough is well worked, cut it into 2 equal parts.

 - Knead each ball for another 2 minutes, and smooth out them as much as you can.

 - Place the dough balls on a floured kitchen towel, cover them, and let them rest for a few minutes (about 10 minutes).

 - Sprinkle a little flour on your working surface, and with the palm of your hands, start to flatten your dough balls into circles (your circles should be roughly 1/4 inch thickness and 5 times wider than your original dough ball).

-- Place the dough circles on your baking pan, cover them with a towel, and leave them to rise in a warm place for 1 to 1.5 hours (according to how hot your kitchen is).
+- Place the dough circles on your baking pan (Discounted baking sheets on Amazon), cover them with a towel, and leave them to rise in a warm place for 1 to 1.5 hours (according to how hot your kitchen is).
 The dough will double in volume, and when you press gently with your finger, it will spring back.

 - Preheat the oven to 400°F, and put your bread in the center.

 - Bake for around 25 minutes, checking on the loaves and turning them to the other side to bake them perfectly.
 Your round white bread is fully baked and ready when you notice that their surface is nicely golden-brown on both sides and they sound hollow when you tap them.